annashipman/annashipman.github.io/_posts/2020-11-16-turn-the-ship-around.md

 He also talks about replacing general terminology with clear concise specific directions p.160 maybe link this in

+## He is honest about the challenges

+Unlike a lot of leadership books, he acknowledges the challenges, things that went badly and where this may be hard for you and was hard for him.

+For example he gives a couple of examples of when he didn't do what he knew he should because he was too tired.
+One time he says he was too tired to engage in the discussion and just gave an order.
+"A more enlightened apporach would have been to engage in a discussion... that's what I wanted to do, but I just didn't have the energy of time anymore.
+All day, every day, it seemed like that's all I did.
+It was tiresome."

+He notes that when tired or under pressure, he, like eveyrone else, fell back on bad habits.
+This was something I really noticed in March, at the beginning of the pandemic – I and everyone else reverted to our default behaviours, which are often not the ones we've worked hard on to build our teams and good working relationships.

+He also says something he struggled with all his career was "balancing the courage to hold people accountable for their actions with my compassion for their honest efforts"..

 ## Most important control is control over yourself

 Summing up, he points out that the control you need is the self control to give control, which creates leaders.
 He says "rejecting the impulse to take control and attract followers will be your greatest challenge and, in time, your most powerful and enduring success."

 ## Conculstion

+I made A LOT of notes and have only covered some of it here; for example he talks about feedback; about the value of 'curiosity' over rote questioning; about the need to feel the most technically competent being a hindrance, and much more.
+So I really recommend reading it yourself.

-There was a lot more in the book than I have noted here, e.g. the value of feedback, [seomthigne esle mabye], and I would recommend reading it; it's also a slim volume so won't take too long.
-It's not just for those in a leadership position; for example he suggests that people at the front line might want to read it to embrace decision making, and /challenge leaders - if on my team and want to push me, or maybe leave this for the note in ft-next-dev
+It's not just for those in a leadership position; for example he suggests that people at the front line might want to read it to embrace decision making, and/or challenge leaders.

-Made loads of notes, this is less than half of what i jotted down but key points for me right now

 I really enjoyed this book because it completely reflected what I think of as good leadership; building a strong team that can run without you, growing and developing the people who report to you so they are doing a good job, building resilience and an emancipated team who can act to get to the right outcomes without needing to wait for instruction or permission; and it offered some really practical steps to help me get there and some good challenges to where I might think I am doign it already but could improve.

-Questions to consider are good - less work than other books

-## Where does this slot in?

-My goal in any job is to [make mysefl redundant](/jfdi/delegating-to-a-team.html)

-Delegate everything, more than you are comfortable with